Zimbra/zm-mailbox/README.md

 7. Invoke `ant deploy update-ldap-schema` from zm-store/build.xml
 8. At this point your zimbra server should be running and working with the new LDAP attributes that you added to zimbra-attrs.xml.
 Check that new LDAP attributes work by modifying them with `zmprov`
+9. Commit java changes in zm-store and zm-common as well as changes to zimbra-attrs.xml.
+You should split this into 3 commits
+   - commit changes to java files in zm-common
+   - commit changes to java files in zm-store
+   - commit changes to zimbra-attrs.xml in zm-store
+10. Create 2 pull requests: one pull request for your changes to zm-common and another pull request for your changes in zm-store